Njombe Region: Climate

-The Njombe Region, which is a part of Tanzania's Southern Highlands zone, has extensive rainy seasons and brief dry seasons, which are typically cool with moderate winds.
+The Njombe Region, a part of Tanzania's Southern Highlands zone, has extensive rainy seasons and brief dry seasons, which are typically cool with moderate winds.
 The yearly total rainfall varies greatly geographically, seasonally, and annually, ranging from 600mm to 1,600mm.
 A single, very distinct rainy season that lasts from November through May is followed by a chilly, dry season that lasts from May to September.

-Depending on the altitude, the temperature in the area can range from 0°C in May and June to roughly 20°C to 24°C in October and November.
+Depending on the altitude, the temperature in the area can range from 0 °C in May and June to roughly 20 °C to 24 °C in October and November.
 Furthermore, there can be significant temperature changes between day and night, with scorching afternoons reaching temperatures of up to 26 °C and chilly evenings and nights reaching temperatures of less than 0 °C.

 Topography

 The Njombe region is located on Tanzania's southern plateau, which rises from 600 to 3,000 meters above sea level.
 A significant scarp that can reach 800 meters in height, which is the eastern portion of the Kipengere Range, surrounds the area on all sides.
 Massive outcrops escarpments and metamorphic rocks are a notable aspect of the land escarpment in Makete and Ludewa DCs.
 These outcrops, also known as inselbergs, are the remains of old land surfaces that have been eroded to create a vast, gently undulating pen plain in the nearby areas.
 The Kipengere and Livingstone Mountains, which divide the Njombe and Mbeya areas in the west, are the dominant features of the area.
 The eastern arm of the Great Rift Valley, through which the tributaries of the Great Ruaha River flow, cuts across the northern parts of the region, leaving comparatively flat, high plains.
 The existence of a sizable plateau section, the area's common landform, adds to its distinctiveness.
 The Ruhuji, Hagafilo, Ruaha, Mbarali, and Ruhuhu are the only long-lasting, significant rivers in the area.